SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/stack.md

 ![ ]({% include asset.html path="images/stack/unnamed-chunk-10-1.png" %})
 {:.captioned}
 We read the `OVERLAY_ID_83_399_144_TEST_BURNT_83_144_399_reclassed` folder file.
-This is a polygon shapefile containing the geometry of a wildfire.
+This is a polygon shapefile containing the geometry of a wildfire in central Alaska.
 We assign the `EPSG:3338` crs for Alaska Albers when reading the shapefile.
 We plot the first raster layer in the `ndvi` stack and then plot and overlay of the wildfire using the polygon shapefile.